alienator88/Pearcleaner/README.md

 - Differentiate between regular, Safari web-apps and mobile apps with badges like **web** and **iOS**
 - Has clean uninstall menu option for the Pearcleaner app itself if you want to stop using it and get rid of all files and launch items
 - New announcements badge
-- Condition builder to easily include or exclude files from searches when file names don't match the app name/bundle id very well
+- Export app bundles for migrating apps and their cache to a new system
 - Export app file list search results
 - Optional Homebrew cleanup
 - Include extra directories to search for apps in
-- Exclude files/folders from the leftover file search
+- Exclude files/folders from the orphaned file search
 - Custom auto-updater that pulls latest release notes and binaries from GitHub Releases (Pearcleaner should run from `/Applications` folder to avoid permission issues)